Flexksx/distributed_mafia_platform/docs/templates/service_boundaries.md

 * **Other:** other technologies used
 * **Communication pattern:** describe the communication protocols used

+### Service Diagram

+Paste here a diagram of how the service is structured

 ### Schema

 describe participating models and their schemas e.g.